Optional Practical Training

 Part time during academic session.

-Full-time enrollment for the preceding nine (9) months is required and the student must plan to enroll for 12 credits and more for the following term.
+Full-time enrollment for the preceding nine (9) months before applying is required and the student must continue to remain enrolled for 12 credits, including while on OPT.

 After completion of studies and submission to USCIS before date of graduation